StaysafeUK/PetNameChooserJS/README.md

 ## Fonts

 - Due to the objective being to create a HTML page with javascript manipulating the DOM I have decided to use default fonts.
-The typeface is clear and Ill defined for the purpose of this task.
+The typeface is clear and well defined for the purpose of this task.

 ## Banner